jarp/tectonic/ror5_ws_notes.md

 ## Using ActionCable in Controllers
 Rails Controllers

-  finds#create
+  spoils#create
-    sends what plate was found, who found it, the points it's worth, and a message finds#clear
+    sends what plate was found, who found it, the points it's worth, and a message spoils#clear
-    sends what plate was not found, who didn't find it, the points it's worth, and a message
+    sends what plate was not found, who didn't spoil it, the points it's worth, and a message